Dave Rosin

 Dave Cameron Rosin (born July 28, 1981) is a Canadian guitarist and singer.
 Rosin was the lead guitarist of the rock band Hedley.

+Early life

+Rosin was born and raised in Prince George, British Columbia.
+He used to play minor league hockey.
+Rosin won a Citizen paper carrier contest where he earned his first guitar.

 Career

-Dave Cameron Rosin was part of a band named Day Theory in 2003.
-Rosin, Tommy Mac and Chris Crippin were in a band together named Everything After before they met Jacob Hoggard in 2004 and decided to consociate and reform Hedley.
+Prior to joining Hedley, Rosin played in a band called Day Theory in 2003.
+He was also a part of the band Everything After with Tommy Mac and Chris Crippin before they met Jacob Hoggard in 2004 and decided to consociate and reform Hedley.

-Throughout his time in the band he has worked on 7 albums with them.
-In 2018, the band took an indefinite hiatus due to sexual assault allegations made against frontman of the band Jacob Hoggard.
+The band has released seven albums, which Rosin was featured in all the releases.
+In 2018, the band took an indefinite hiatus due to sexual assault allegations made against Hoggard.

-Labels

 Before signing with Capitol Records and Universal Music Canada, Rosin had record deals from various record labels, which included Island Records and Universal Music Group.

+Equipment

+Rosin uses a Boogie Mark Five Head amp, as well as a Rectifier Cabinets 1x12 Recto Cabinet and a Cabinet Simulators CabClone.
+He uses a Voodoo Lab Power Pedal.

+Personal life

+Rosin resides on the Sunshine Coast, British Columbia.
+Around 2018, he became a father, having one child.